 Chimney maintenance is critical, whether the chimney is used with a fireplace or wood stove or simply exhausts the home’s fossil fuel heating system or water heater.
 While often overlooked by home owners and new buyers alike, a thorough inspection by a certified chimney professional (such as one certified by the Chimney Safety Institute of America) is strongly recommended.
-For real estate transactions, I recommend a thorough level 2 inspection of all chimney systems (whether there is a fireplace or not).
+For real estate transactions, I recommend a thorough level 2 inspection of all chimneys.
 Since very little (if any) of the chimney's interior is visually accessible to a home inspector, even if viewed from the firebox, the level 2 inspection can assure the home owner of the overall condition of the chimney and report any potential safety issues.
-Internal chimney repairs can be very expensive, so finding out the chimney’s true condition is wise.
+Issues inside the chimney can be very expensive to repair, so finding out the chimney’s true condition is wise.
 The National Fire Protection Association (NFPA) recommends a level 2 inspection when a home is purchased, when changing the fireplace’s fuel type, when relining the flue, if a building or chimney fire happens, or an operational malfunction or earthquake occurs.
 The CSIA (Chimney Safety Institute of America) has these same recommendations.

 Video describing the differences between Level 1, Level 2, and Level 3 professional chimney inspections. (courtesy of CSIA) A level 2 inspection is recommended for all real estate transfers.

 What is done as part of a home inspection?

 In the course of a home inspection, the inspector will view the chimney's exterior and the firebox.
 Very little of the interior of the smoke chamber, throat, and chimney's interior are visible to a home inspector.
 This is why having this system thoroughly evaluated prior to closing is so important.
 If a wood burning insert or stove is installed, the area behind the insert is not visible to a home inspector.